 You can apply for Grid two times.

-You may only make a third round application to the same sub-specialty if you were deemed appointable in your second round application.
+You can only make a third round application to the same sub-specialty if you were deemed appointable in your second round application.

 If you applied to two sub-specialties in your second round application, you must have been deemed appointable at interview for both sub-specialties in order to be eligible for a third round application to both sub-specialties in the future.